gtewksbury/Microsoft-Bot-Framework-HOL/lab 3 - Integrate LUIS/README.md

         }
 ```

-Here we call *LuisResult's TryFindEntity* extension method which will look in the *LuisResult* for a value associated with the given **entity** name (if you remember from the last lab, we associated a *'RestaurantReservation.Address'* entity with our LUIS application).
+Here we call *LuisResult's TryFindEntity* extension method which will look in the *LuisResult* for a value associated with the given **entity** name (if you remember from the last lab, we associated the *'RestaurantReservation.Address'* entity with our LUIS application).

 > While *string* values are simple to parse through the *LuisResult.TryFindEntity(...)* method, grabbing the converted values for Dates and Integers requires a little more work.
 Therefore, I've added a custom *LuisExtensions* class to help make this a bit easier.